Germany: Why car owners are reluctant to go electric | DW | 18.06.2021

 Germany wants to have 10 million electric cars on the road by the end of the decade in a bid to meet its climate targets.
 But there are more than a few reasons deterring drivers to go along with this ambitious plan.

-Germany's long-established car industry is embarking on a historic transformation to try and shrink its carbon footprint.
+Germany's long-established car industry is embarking on a historic transformation to try to shrink its carbon footprint.

 As part of its plan to reach climate neutrality by 2045, the government wants to phase out combustion engine vehicles — a major emitter of greenhouse gases — and replace them with lower-emission alternatives, like electric cars.
 Its goal is to have 7 to 10 million electric battery-powered cars on the road by 2030.
 That's going to require a twentyfold increase in the number of e-cars around today.